Carmen Polo: First Lady

 Polo almost always appeared with her husband.
 This caused some problems when traveling outside Madrid, since it required that Franco's ministers and advisers also be accompanied by their wives, creating problems with lodging.
 After the war's end, the question of the head of state's residence presented a problem.
 Franco was initially inclined to live in the Royal Palace of Madrid, but was disabused of this notion by Ramón Serrano Súñer.
 Franco instead chose the Palacio Real de El Pardo, where he settled in March 1940 following its restoration.
-The Francos passed their summers at a home in Meirás, and fishing on their yacht Azor.
+The Francos passed their summers at the manor house Pazo de Meirás, and fishing on their yacht Azor.
 The home, which had formerly belonged to Emilia Pardo Bazán, was, according to the official story, bought by "popular subscription" for more than 400,000 pesetas.

 Polo embarked on many foreign trips during her time as first lady.
 She first traveled to Portugal in 1950 and returned in 1958 and 1967.
 She traveled to Rome in May 1950, to witness the canonization of Antonio María Claret.
 During the visit, she was granted an audience with Pope Pius XII.
 Her husband never accompanied her on any of her trips abroad.

 El Pardo was the center of Spanish political life under Franco and also the venue for many of the Franco family's personal events.
 Protocol was rigorously enforced and largely dictated by la Señora, through the authority of the Casa Civil.

 One of the most famous events of the Franco family was the marriage of the younger Carmen to Cristóbal Martínez-Bordiú, a son of the counts of Arguillo.
 In addition to his family's land holdings, he also carried the title of Marquis of Villaverde.
 This greatly pleased Polo, who had long held aspirations of nobility.
-The union produced several children, amongst others María del Carmen Martínez-Bordiú y Franco, the Francos' first grandchild.
+The union produced several children, among others María del Carmen Martínez-Bordiú y Franco, the Francos' first grandchild.

-Because of her fondness for wearing big pearl necklaces she was often referred to as La Collares, roughly Lady Necklaces.
+Because of her fondness for wearing big pearl necklaces she was often referred to as La Collares, roughly "Lady Necklaces".